-A new online Registration Renewal system for all non-nationals based in Dublin will go live on 20th July.
-This will mean anyone looking to renew their registration will no longer have to book an appointment and attend the registration office in person.
+There is a new online Registration Renewal system for all non-nationals based in Dublin.
+This means anyone looking to renew their registration will no longer have to book an appointment and attend the registration office in person.
 Applicants seeking to renew their permission will now complete the application form online here, upload copies of supporting documents online, pay the applicable fee and then submit their passport and current IRP card via registered post.
 Documents will be checked and, if approved, the passport will be stamped and returned by registered post and an IRP card issued by express post.
 You’ll find more information here.

 Local Registration Office service for students residing outside Dublin